sleepy762/lucidloader/README.md

 To install the bootloader, simply run the installer script (installer.sh) as root.
 A new boot entry will be created with efibootmgr and the bootloader will be run the next time the device is started.

 To update the bootloader, it is as simple as running the installer script again.
+The configuration file will stay unchanged.

 See [CONFIGURING.md](CONFIGURING.md) to see how to write the config file.